top of page

 Meet the Todhunters

-Lake Heron Station is owned and operated by the Todhunter Family – and has been for 104 years.
+Lake Heron Station is owned and operated by the Todhunter Family – and has been since 1917.
 Philip and Anne Todhunter continue a long history of welcoming guests to the station and sharing their magnificent property.
 They provide luxury and comfort in their historic station cottages and a wide variety of activities suitable for everyone.

 "High country hospitality has always been a way of life at Lake Heron and this is a tradition that we hold dear."